Visitor Information

 __________

-The first.
-‘A Guide to Coggeshall’ is a town trail which tells the town’s story through some of our many many historic buildings.
+Free leaflets are available.
+The first, the Coggeshall Town Trail, tells the town’s story through some of our many many historic buildings.

-It also feateres three longer circular walks into the surrounding countryside including one of about 2 miles to our famous wrought-iron footbridge built in 1892 by local hero and blacksmith Henry (Dick) Nunn.
+It also features three longer circular walks into the surrounding countryside including one of about 2 miles to the famous (and listed) wrought-iron footbridge built in 1892 by local hero and blacksmith Henry (Dick) Nunn.

-Both are free of charge and can be picked up from ‘the museum or from Bakelicious on Market Hill
+Both can be picked up from the museum or from Bakelicious on Market Hill

 _____________________